DEFRA/flood-app/readme.md

 Go to http://localhost:3009

+### Developing the application

+When making changes to the application, bear in mind that certain aspects and components are only updated when you perform the **npm run build** stage.

+If your changes are not reflected in the browser/console, you should check this first.

 # Environment variables

 DEFRA employees can find examples of environment variables stored in our private gitlab repository